 1. Read Your Lease

-Read your lease cover to cover before you sign it.
-It will help you catch potential problems before they actually happen.
-Most good landlords will work with you on the terms of the lease.
+Reading the lease will also help you catch potential problems before they arise.
+Most good landlords will work with you on the terms of the lease if you have questions or concerns.
 If you know you have a special circumstance, such as a family member or friend who visits regularly, tell the landlord about it ahead of time.

 2. Don’t Break the Lease

-While a landlord can technically evict a tenant for breaking any term of a lease, most won’t.
-But the better you stick to your lease, the better chance you have of existing peacefully with your landlord.
+While a landlord can technically evict a tenant for breaking any term of a lease, most landlords are reluctant to evict because it’s time-consuming and expensive.
+Still, the better you stick to your lease, the better chance you have of existing peacefully with your landlord.